Answered By: Lynn VanLeer Last Updated: Sep 13, 2017 Views: 118

-When a Librarian asks for the citation for a source, we are looking for the complete reference citation.
+When a Librarian asks for the citation for a source, we are looking for the complete reference list entry citation

 The reference citation contains all of the information needed to track down an item, and tell what type of document it is.